-Judy Vizzari interviews Carol and Alan Woolcock, from Warrandyte.
+Judy Vizzari visits the garden of Carol and Alan Woolcock, from Warrandyte.
+Carol is one of the organisers of the Warrandyte Food Swap.

 Today I’m visiting Carol and Alan Woolcock, who live on a large, irregular block in Warrandyte on the north-east outskirts of Melbourne.
 Their property tops the hill which leads down to Pound Bend in the Warrandyte National Park.
 It’s close to the Evelyn Tunnel which was excavated in 1870 – a tunnel cut through an elbow of the Yarra River to facilitate gold mining.
 It’s an area which provides a fascinating glimpse of the endeavour of mid 19thC miners.